Jessica Harper, CMHC

 I have been practicing in mental health for five years, and I have made it my goal to help my clients overcome their trials and learn the skills they need to be successful in their lives.
 In my free time, I love to spend time with my family, read, watch movies, and write poetry.

 Silvana Santa Cruz

 Hi, my name is Silvana and I’m a neurofeedback technician.
 I’m originally from Lima, Peru and speak Spanish fluently.
 I graduated from Brigham Young University – Idaho with a bachelors degree in psychology and currently pursuing a masters in counseling psychology.
-I have experience working as an advocate with women, men and children who are victims of domestic violence and abuse.
+I have experience working as an advocate with women, men, and children who are victims of domestic violence and abuse.
 I also have experience working with children with behavioral issues, social skills issues, and have an IEP (individualized education program).
-I am trained to perform mental health first aid and work with adults and children with depression, anxiety, ADHD, autism, traumatic events, etc. In my free time I enjoy doing illustration, arts and crafts and reading books.
+I am trained to perform mental health first aid and work with adults and children with depression, anxiety, ADHD, autism, traumatic events, etc. In my free time, I enjoy doing illustrations, arts, and crafts and reading books.